-"Anthony saved me," Marcus replied weakly.
+"Anthony saved me," Marcus replied

 "Anthony?" repeated the governor.
-He stared at the slave boy.
-"You saved Marcus?
-Why?"
+He ared at the slave boy.
+"You saved Marcus? /hv?"

 "I cannot tell."
-How could he explain that he had saved Marcus because he loved him?
-How could he explain that he had prayed to God for help to love all men?
+How could he explain that e had saved Marcus because he loved him? ow could he explain that he had prayed to od for help to love all men?

 Marcus sat up and held out his hand.
-"I thank you, Anthony," he said, and his eyes told more than his words.
+"I nank you, Anthony," he said, and his eyes old more than his words.

-The governor put his hand upon the shoulder of the slave.
-"Anthony," he said, "I did you an injustice.
-I let you train with Marcus when I knew that only freemen could enter the Olympic games.
-Now I shall try to give you the justice you deserve.
-From this day, you are free."
+The governor put his hand upon the shouler of the slave.
+"Anthony," he said, "I did ou an injustice.
+I let you train with Maris when I knew that only freemen could nter the Olympic games.
+Now I shall try to ive you the justice you deserve.
+From this ay, you are free."

 "Free?"
-Anthony could say no more for joy.
-Only he knew, though, how free he really was.
-For now, not only was his body free, but his soul as well.-Mary Synon, "This Is Our Heritage."
+Anthony could say no more for by.
+Only he knew, though, how free he really as.
+For now, not only was his body free, but is soul as well.-MARY SYNON, This Is Our leritage.

-Anthony loved his friend, but in saving his life, Anthony wore not only the label of love but those of courage, forgiveness, and kindness.
+Anthony loved his friend, but in saving his fe, Anthony wore not only the label of love ut those of courage, forgiveness, and kindess.
 Being a Christian is like that.
-If you have one label, other labels of a Christian will show, too.
+If you ave one label, other labels of a Christian ill show too.

-Let us review some of the ways in which we practise keeping God's command to love one another.
+Let us review some of the ways in which re practice keeping God's command to love ne another:

-- 1. We will show respect for all other people-not just our friends. - 2.
-We will be willing to give up our own pleasure and comfort when necessary in order to help someone else. - 3.
-We will look for good things about other people instead of finding fault or making fun of those who are different from us. - 4.
-We will try to treat other people as we would like to have them treat us. - 5.
-We will not hold grudges against anyone. - 6.
-We can try to keep from being cross or provoked when things go wrong, and instead can try to be patient and courteous and tolerant of others' mistakes. - 7.
-If we really dislike someone else, we can look for the cause of our dislike so that we may overcome it by better understanding ourselves and the person we dislike - 8.
-We must ask Jesus to make us willing to do these things so that we can show love for others.
+1. We will show respect for all other people-not set our friends.
+2. We will be willing to give up our own pleasure not comfort when necessary in order to help somend comfort when necessary in order to help somene else.

+3. We will look for the good things about other eople instead of finding fault or making fun of hose who are different from us.

+4. We will try to treat other people as we would ke to have them treat us.

+5. We will not hold grudges against anyone.

+6. We can try to keep from being cross or prooked when things go wrong, and instead can try to be patient and courteous and tolerant of others' misakes.

+7. If we really dislike someone else, we can look

+akes.
+7. If we really dislike someone else, we can look or the cause of our dislike so that we may overcome; by better understanding ourselves and the person re dislike.
+8. We must ask Jesus to make us willing to do hese things so that we can show love for others.

-Today, as a very special aim for yourself, look for opportunities to let Jesus' love shine through you to someone else.
-See how many opportunities you can find, and tonight be sure to thank Him for helping you to find them.
+Today, as a very special aim for yourself, ook for opportunities to let Jesus' love shine hrough you to someone else.
+See how many pportunities you can find, and tonight be ure to thank Him for helping you to find hem.

-For tomorrow read Psalm 34:14; see whether you can find two more labels of a Christian, and try to guess the one we are going to discuss.
+For tomorrow read Psalm 34:14; see whether you can find two more labels of a Christian, and try to guess the one we are gong to discuss.

-Close with several sentence prayers and a hymn well-known by the children.
+Close with several sentence prayers and a rymn well known by the children.